watfordjc/connection-check/README.md

 ## acme.sh

-If you use acme.sh, running `./acme-sh-check.sh` will scan your ~/.acme.sh/ directory for any certificate isuuance configuration files, extracting from the Le_LinkCert line the latest serial number for that certificate.
+If you use acme.sh, running `./acme-sh-check.sh` will scan your ~/.acme.sh/ directory for any certificate issuance configuration files, extracting from the Le_LinkCert line the latest serial number for that certificate.

 The script then scans for the serial number in the list of revoked serial numbers, outputting either a list of affected serial numbers or a message (zgrep error/no affected certificates found).